Packt: Open source project royalties

 Packt supports and promotes open source projects and concepts.
 When a book written on an open source project is sold, Packt pays a royalty directly to that project.
 This scheme has resulted in the company providing sustainable revenues to many of the open source projects since 2004.

 In March 2011, following its 'Believe in Open Source campaign' Packt announced that its donations to Open Source projects have surpassed the $300,000 mark.

-Open Source Awards

-The Open Source Awards, launched as the spen source CMS Award in 2006, was created with the aim of encouraging, supporting, recognising and rewarding open source projects.
-The Open Source Award was re-launched in July 2010 to allow a wider range of open source projects to enter the contest.

-In November 2006, Joomla! was announced as the first winner of the Award receiving $5,000.
-Drupal finished second receiving $3,000 with Plone finishing third and receiving $2,000.

-Since 2006, Packt has run the Award annually, each time expanding the categories and prize money to benefit the open source community.

-Previous winners in the Awards vary from WordPress to MODx.
-In 2010, WordPress received the Open Source CMS Hall of Fame award.

-The winners in the 2011 Open Source Awards are as follows: